Responsible Conduct of Research

 As a premier academic and research institution, Vanderbilt University has an obligation to model, teach and actively promote the responsible conduct of research in scholarship and science.
 Research integrity is fundamental to good research and crosses all disciplines and areas of focus, and is increasingly viewed as an essential component of training, regardless of a researcher's source of funding.

-To that end, graduate students and postdoctoral fellows in certain departments are expected to complete training in responsible conduct of research (RCR).
-In addition, dependent upon the program in which the student or trainee is enrolled, they may have additional RCR discussion-based programs.
-The RCR training at Vanderbilt fulfills both the National Institutes of Health and National Science Foundation requirements in RCR.
+All graduate students and postdoctoral fellows in certain departments are expected to complete training in responsible conduct of research (RCR).
+In addition, dependent upon the program in which the student or trainee is enrolled, they may have additional RCR requirements for ongoing training.
+Note that the RCR training at Vanderbilt fulfills both the National Institutes of Health and National Science Foundation requirements.